(Added at v2.5)

 Configure the Parcel Drafter widget

-- Optionally click the change widget icon and replace it with your own image.
+- Optionally click the Change widget icon button and replace it with your own image.

 A file explorer window appears, allowing you to select a local image file to use as the widget icon.